National Fraud Intelligence Bureau: Of Action Fraud

+Of police

-In an investigation by the Times Newspaper in 2019, it was revealed by an undercover reporter that call handlers working for the police insult victims of fraud and have been trained to mislead them into thinking their cases will be investigated when most are never looked at again although fraud makes up a third of all crime in England and Wales.
+In an investigation by The Times in 2019, it was revealed by an undercover reporter that call handlers working for the police insult victims of fraud and have been trained to mislead them into thinking their cases will be investigated when most are never looked at again although fraud makes up a third of all crime in England and Wales.

 A computer scoring system algorithm reduces the vast majority of reports to information reports, not crime reports and then only a handful are passed to the National Fraud Intelligence Bureau.

 In April 2019, a major watchdog report condemned the police for having a defeatist culture in relation to investigating fraud.
 Politicians and campaigners have said the need for change was now urgent.